darrel26/darrel26/README.md

 - 👋 Hi, I’m Darrel
-- 👀 I’m interested in frontend web development
-- 🌱 I’m currently learning react and software testing

 <!---
 darrel26/darrel26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.